-PRIORITY ACTION COLLABORATIONS + STAKEHOLDERS RESOURCE: COST IMPACT: CARBON IMPACT: PEOPLE RESOURCE: PEOPLE TIMESCALE 1.Equitable access to "green" jobs Local Community Groups National/Local Energy Groups Training providers 1 2 More residents trained within the Green Economy Supporting the local economy (or circular economy) More pathways into green jobs means less people shut away from these job opportunities.
-Increased diversity will be beneficial for the organisations 5 1-2 years 2.
-Less focus of green funding on "preaching to the converted" Local Community Groups 2 2 More residents trained within the Green Economy Supporting the local / circular economy 5 Provide more realistic solutions that are applicable to all 5 3-5 years 3.
-Recognition that the weight of responsibility for climate change lies with business BCC WECA Local Community Groups Business' 3 3 More residents trained within the Green Economy Supporting the local /circular economy 5 Provide more realistic solutions that are applicable to all 5 3-5 years
+PRIORITY POTENTIAL COLLABORATORS + STAKEHOLDERS RESOURCE: COST RESOURCE: PEOPLE IMPACT: CARBON IMPACT: COMMUNITY BENEFITS TIMESCALE 1.Equitable access to "green" jobs Local Community Groups National/Local Energy Groups Training providers 1 5 2 More residents trained within the Green Economy Supporting the local economy (or circular economy) More pathways into green jobs means less people shut away from these job opportunities.
+Increased diversity will be beneficial for the organisations 1-2 years 2.
+Less focus of green funding on "preaching to the converted" Local Community Groups 2 5 2 More residents trained within the Green Economy Supporting the local / circular economy 5 Provide more realistic solutions that are applicable to all 3-5 years 3.
+Recognition that the weight of responsibility for climate change lies with large businesses and not micro/small start-ups (Updated 2024) Policy makers Big businesses Employers Supermarkets Central and local government Activists and campaigners, WECA Business West Business in the Community WECA BCC Costs associated with large businesses transition to be ' more sustainable.
+Initial costs may be high but long term may be more cost- effective if sustainable principles followed Collective community power, Economists, strategists, activists and campaigners Big businesses such as supermarkets and fast-fashion clothing stores have a large environmental impact.
+Their commitment to making stores, systems and products more sustainable choices can put pressure on suppliers to also adapt more sustainable practices.
+Both local business owners and local people can benefit from large businesses making more sustainable choices by taking pressure of individuals and reduce climate anxiety.
+Employees in the global south who are working in industries affected by big business (e.g. some agricultural, manufacturing and textile industries) would benefit from climate change commitments from big businesses as demand would slow and often employees are often exploited and experience human rights abuses because of market competition trying to push prices down.
+Long-term for children and young people